 Your referring physician should prescribe Doxycyline 100mg tablets (antibiotic), to be taken twice daily for 3 days.
 If you are allergic to doxycycline then Zithromax (Z-Pak) can be used as an alternative.

-HSG’s are currently performed at all of our RMA locations.
-Call on day 1 of your menses to schedule your HSG.
-Appointments can be made by calling your office. typically they are scheduled Monday through Friday between 7:00 AM – 5:00 PM.
-Any calls made after hours will be returned the following day.
+We recommend that you call on day 1 of your menses to schedule your HSG.
+Please note that HSGs are not performed at all offices, so you may have to visit a different office location for the procedure.
+When you schedule the appointment, our staff will provide you with all of the details you will need for the day of your procedure.
+Typically they are scheduled Monday through Friday between 7:00 AM – 4:00 PM.
 When scheduling an HSG, you will be asked to provide your name, date of birth, social security number, and insurance information.

 Contact your insurance provider to determine if you have coverage for the test and whether they require a referral and/or a prior authorization.
 You can provide them with the following codes: